Shopify/graphql-design-tutorial/TUTORIAL.md

 elements, but changing or removing them are breaking changes and much more difficult.

+*<a href="#user-content-easier-to-add-than-remove"
-*Rule #4: It's easier to add fields than to remove them.*
+id="user-content-easier-to-add-than-remove">Rule:</a> It's easier to add fields than to remove them.*

 ### Starting point